Furniture · Resale guide

 Table 2 — Third-Party Repair Shops (cheaper, with tradeoffs)

-Annual running cost estimate: ₹1,500-3,500 budget for cleaning and minor wear-and-tear, plus one major repair (like reupholstery or polish) likely every 5-7 years.
+Annual running cost estimate: ₹1,500-3,000 budget for cleaning and routine wood care, plus one major repair (like reupholstery or foam replacement) likely in years 5-8 of ownership.

 Known Issues — Reported by Real WoodenStreet Solid Wood Sofa Owners

 THE TERMITE TAP TEST.
-This is crucial for any used solid wood piece.
-Tap on all wooden surfaces, especially legs, bottom rails, and hidden corners, with your knuckle.
+This is crucial for any solid wood piece.
+Tap on all wooden surfaces, especially the legs, bottom rails, and any hidden corners, with your knuckle.
 A healthy solid wood piece gives a deep, solid “thud.”
-If you hear a hollow, papery sound, or if the wood feels soft, it’s a strong indicator of termite damage inside.
-Termites eat wood from the inside out, so the surface can look perfect while the core is sawdust.
-Also, check for tiny holes and fine wood-colored powder (frass) around the base.
+If you hear a hollow, papery sound, it’s a strong indicator of termite damage inside, even if the surface looks perfect.
+Termites eat wood from the inside out, leaving the exterior shell intact until it’s too late.
+Also, check for tiny pinholes and fine wood-colored powder (frass) around the base.

 THE SOFA SPRING BOUNCE TEST.
-Sit down hard on each section of the sofa, then stand up and watch how quickly the cushion recovers.
-Quality springs and foam should bounce back IMMEDIATELY, and the cushion should regain its shape in 2-3 seconds.
-If the cushion stays compressed for several seconds, or if you can feel individual springs poking through, the springs are worn.
-Also, sit in the very middle of the sofa—if you sink significantly more than at the edges, the center springs are likely gone.
+Sit down firmly on each section of the sofa, then stand up and observe the cushion.
+Quality springs and foam should make the cushion bounce back almost immediately, recovering its shape within 2-3 seconds.
+If the cushion stays compressed for several seconds, or you can feel individual springs poking through, the springs or webbing are worn out.
+Also, try sitting in the middle section—if you sink significantly more than at the edges, the central support is likely compromised.

 Warranty Status Timeline